Oberbank: Awards

 In 2007, the Oberbank was awarded the title "best institution" in the Format Bank Test.

 In 2009, 2010, 2014 and 2016, the Oberbank was awarded the Recommender Award of the Finanz-Marketing Verbandes Österreich (FMVÖ).
 The awards show that the Oberbank was particularly often recommended by its own customers.

 In 2011, the Oberbank was awarded the three-year basic certificate berufundfamilie audit, which was extended for a further three years in September 2014.
 This audit is awarded to companies that offer measures to improve the work-life balance.

 On 6 February 2013, the Oberbank was the only bank in Upper Austria to be awarded the BGF seal of approval 2013-2015.
 This seal of approval is awarded to companies that have implemented workplace health promotion in accordance with the criteria of the Austrian network "Workplace Health Promotion".
 The award of this seal of approval primarily honored the initiatives of the "Health Share" health project.
 In 2016 the Oberbank was awarded the BGF seal of approval for the second time in a row.

 Critique

-At the end of 2008, the Oberbank was criticised for having converted Swiss franc loans (on the basis of an agreement with customers) into euro loans in the wake of the financial crisis, which led to losses for individual borrowers.
+At the end of 2008, the Oberbank was criticised for having converted Swiss franc loans (on the basis of an agreement with customers) into euro loans during the 2008 financial crisis, which led to losses for individual borrowers.
 Following a warning from the Verein für Konsumenteninformation (VKI), the bank changed its course of action and offered borrowers to switch back to foreign currency loans.
 This course of action was also endorsed by consumer protection.